brandonh-msft/orleans-as-a-service/readme.md

 > Important Note: Webjob implementation of an Orleans Silo doens't work because you can't open specific ports in Azure App Services to point to the executable running in the webjob.
 Sorry!

+**This branch showcases using an Azure Function Input Binding to remove the boilerplate involved in creating an Orleans Client & connecting to a Silo**

 ## Instructions
 1. Create a general purpose Azure Storage Storage account in your Azure subscription.
 Grab the primary connection string for it; you'll need this in a minute.
 1. Create an Application Insights instance in your Azure Subscription.
 Grab the Instrumentation Key for it; you'll also need this in a minute.